 1 – Argyle (The Relaxing Marijuana Strain)

 Argyle is indica-dominant (up to 80%), with a THC level of 4-7% and a CBD level of 5-8%.
-The ideal ratio, coupled with the moderate THC level overall, means this is the perfect strain for new users.
-Even so, you ultimately benefit from a really pleasant, mellow high; it just takes a while to manifest.
-Eventually, you will enjoy the uplifting sensation this strain provides.
-You should feel clear-minded and happy, and also able to focus on your daily tasks.
+The ideal ratio, coupled with the moderate THC level overall, means this is the perfect strain for first-time users.
+Users ultimately benefit from a really pleasant, mellow high; it just takes a while to manifest.
+Eventually, they will enjoy the uplifting sensation this strain provides.
+The strain leaves users feeling clear-minded and happy with the ability to focus on daily tasks.

-After a while, the indica influence takes over, and your body enters relaxation mode.
-It is an excellent afternoon strain, although there is a chance of couch-lock.
-The pine and earth scent are pleasant enough, and the woody and herbal taste has the merest hint of vanilla which makes it very enticing.
-New users could experience a bit of dizziness while red eyes are also possible.
-As Argyle was developed for medical purposes, you can use it to reduce swelling, inflammation, and pain.
+After a while, the indica influence takes over, and the body enters relaxation mode.
+Argyle is an excellent afternoon strain, although there is a chance of couch-lock.
+The pine and earthy scents are pleasant enough, and the woody and herbal tastes have the merest hint of vanilla which makes it very enticing.
+New users could experience side effects like dizziness and red eyes.
+Since Argyle is a strain made for medical purposes, it can be used to reduce swelling, inflammation, and pain.

 2 – Dancehall (The Marijuana Strain with Reggae Roots)

 Dancehall is a marijuana strain with interesting origins.
-It was developed by a breeder called Reggae Seeds in Jamaica, and is a cross of Kalijah and Juanita la Lagrimosa.
+It comes from breeder Reggae Seeds in Jamaica, and is a cross of Kalijah and Juanita la Lagrimosa.
 Dancehall quickly became popular when introduced to North America and has won the silver Canadian Cannabis Award for best CBD Flower, amongst other accolades.
-Although it won’t improve your moves on the dancefloor, Dancehall can give you badly needed relief that would otherwise prevent you showing off your skills in the first place!
+Although the strain cannot improve performance, it can ease the anxiety associated with performance, allowing users to relax and enjoy themselves.

 It is a slightly sativa-dominant (60%) hybrid with approximately 9% THC and up to 16% CBD depending on the strain.
-As a result, you should be able to find a 1:1 version.
-Although Dancehall’s THC content is in single digit territory, it routinely surprises people by how quickly it acts.
+Although Dancehall’s THC content is in single-digit territory, it routinely surprises people by how quickly it acts.
 The initial clear-headed high boosts creativity and, in some users, it stimulates arousal!
-The invigorating feeling lasts for several hours, and you may also feel a pleasant tingling sensation in the body.
+The invigorating feeling lasts for several hours, and users may also feel a pleasant tingling sensation in the body.

 It is an excellent party strain, and its sweet floral scent is disarming.
-Once you taste Dancehall, the delicious pineapple flavor will take you in.
-On rare occasions, you may experience a mild headache, and dry mouth is a common side effect.
-However, its extremely high CBD content means it could provide you with excellent medicinal benefits.
+Dancehall has a delicious pineapple flavor to it.
+A common side effect of Dancehall is dry mouth.
+On rare occasions, users may experience a mild headache.
+However, its extremely high CBD content means it could provide excellent medicinal benefits.
 Users take Dancehall to help alleviate stress and depression.

 3 – Sweet and Sour Widow (The Marijuana Strain That Builds on a Classic)

-Ultimately, Sweet and Sour Widow is a CBD-enriched version of White Widow that is used to treat medical issues.
-It was developed by CBD Crew; a group formed when Mr. Shantibaba and Mr. Nice Seeds combined forces.
+Ultimately, Sweet and Sour Widow is a CBD-enriched version of White Widow that is used to treat medical conditions.
+It spawns from the work of CBD Crew; a group formed when Mr. Shantibaba and Mr. Nice Seeds combined forces.
 The main differences between this strain and White Widow is an increase in CBD and a decrease in THC.
 It is an indica-dominant (70%) strain with a THC and CBD content of 5-11%.

 Although it may not be potent enough for experienced weed users, neophytes will get plenty of effects from Sweet and Sour Widow.
 It offers a subtle cerebral high and provides a mood boost.
 Users report feeling more energetic and motivated which makes this an excellent morning or early afternoon strain.
-Eventually, you will feel a gradual soothing of the muscles.
-It is also known to act as a natural aphrodisiac so you can use it at night.
+Eventually, users feel a gradual soothing of the muscles.
+Also known to act as a natural aphrodisiac, it is common for “nighttime use.”

-One thing that some users don’t like about Sweet and Sour Widow is the unusual scent of onions!
-It tastes like sweet onions combined with pepper, and has a slightly sour aftertaste.
-You may experience cottonmouth and dizziness due to dehydration, so make sure you drink lots of water.
+Sweet and Sour Widow has the unusual scent of onions and tastes like sweet onions combined with pepper — with a slightly sour aftertaste.
+Staying hydrated while using Sweet and Sour Widow is important as users may experience cottonmouth and dizziness from dehydration.
 Sweet and Sour Widow is used to treat fatigue and migraine headaches.

 4 – Pennywise (The Marijuana Strain That Doesn’t Clown Around)

-If you’ve ever heard of the evil clown Pennywise, you’ll know that he terrorized people in their dreams.
-Fortunately, this strain ensures you enjoy sweet dreams!
-It is a cross of Jack the Ripper and Harlequin and was developed by TGA Subcool Seeds.
+Coming from TGA Subcool Seeds, Pennywise is a cross of Jack the Ripper and Harlequin.
 Pennywise is a relatively powerful strain, with THC and CBD levels of 12-15%.
 It is an indica-dominant (80%) strain known for providing outstanding medical benefits.

 The name of the strain is something of a misnomer.
-When you use Pennywise, you are not hit with a powerful high right away.
-Instead, it gradually provides cerebral effects and boosts your mood.
-Perhaps surprisingly, it keeps you calm and focused.
-After a while, the indica elements of the strain take over which means full body relaxation.
-Within a couple of hours, you may well be drawn to your couch, so we recommend taking Pennywise in the evening.
+When using Pennywise, users are not hit with a powerful high right away.
+Instead, it gradually provides cerebral effects and boosts mood.
+Perhaps surprisingly, it keeps users calm and focused.
+After a while, the indica elements of the strain take over allowing for full-body relaxation.
+Because of these relaxing properties, it’s recommended users take Pennywise in the evening.

-The sweet scent has the merest hint of coffee, while the fruity citrus taste is exceedingly pleasant.
+The sweet scent of Pennywise has the merest hint of coffee, while the fruity citrus taste is exceedingly pleasant.
 As is often the case with marijuana strains, possible side effects include dry eyes and cottonmouth.
-It is not the best option for anxiety because it could actually enhance that negative feeling.
+However, Pennywise is not the best option for anxiety because it could actually enhance negative feelings.
 Instead, Pennywise is best used for chronic pain.

 5 – Cannatonic (The All-Star Marijuana Strain)

-As you might expect, high-THC Cannatonic strains are rather potent and offer a mellow high that hits you relatively quickly.
-However, it is an ‘enjoyable’ high that won’t confine you to your bed.
+High-THC Cannatonic strains are rather potent and offer a mellow high that hits relatively quickly.
+However, it is an ‘enjoyable’ high that won’t confine users to their beds.
 Users report feeling ‘lighter’ after a few hits, as it provides relaxation and a sense of optimism.
-You should experience an elevated mood but no energy boost.
-As it is such a balanced strain, the clear cerebral high never completely switches to the body.
+Cannatonic users experience an elevated mood but no energy boost.
+As it is a balanced strain, the clear cerebral high never completely switch to the body.

-The earthy and citrus scent is popular, as are the stunning pine and fruity flavors which make Cannatonic one of the nicest strains to smoke.
+The earthy and citrus scent is popular, as are the stunning pine and fruity flavors which make Cannatonic one of the finest strains to smoke.
 Side effects are rare but can include dizziness and red eyes.
-It is among the best healing strains you’ll find and is used for migraines, muscle spasms, cerebral palsy, and a host of other conditions.
+It is among the best healing strains and is used for migraines, muscle spasms, cerebral palsy, and a host of other conditions.

-In the world of medical weed, strains with a 1:1 ratio of THC and CBD are considered the gold standard.
-Perhaps a decade ago, THC was thought to be the only cannabinoid in town.
-Fortunately, researchers have worked long and hard to find others, and research is beginning to suggest that CBD is arguably the better option for medical use.
+In the world of medical weed, some experts consider strains with a 1:1 ratio of THC and CBD to be the gold standard.
+Perhaps a decade ago, THC was thought to be the only cannabinoid that existed.
+Fortunately, researchers have worked long and hard to find others, and research is beginning to suggest that CBD is arguably the better option for medicinal use.
 Of course, the entourage effect outlines the need to combine cannabinoids which is why strains with CBD and THC in almost equal measures are so coveted.

 Both THC and CBD work well for specific conditions, but their joint powers are far more effective.
-Imagine a strain capable of providing you with a pleasant, mellow high that helps alleviate pain but that doesn’t completely knock you out.
-In fact, you don’t have to imagine any longer, because there are dozens of strains capable of doing just that.
+Imagine a strain capable of providing its users with a pleasant, mellow high that helps alleviate pain but doesn’t completely knock them unconscious.
+There are dozens of strains capable of providing this medicinal relief and satisfaction with new ones emerging often.
 Other worthy marijuana strains not mentioned on this list include Bediol, Nina, and Highlands.